mit-rss/cartographer_config/README.md

 # Cartographer for Racecar

+For the most up to date instructions, please refer to the [official google cartographer documentation](https://google-cartographer-ros.readthedocs.io/en/latest/).

 ## Cartographer

-If cartographer is not already installed on your car, [install cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/):
+If cartographer is not already installed, [install cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/):

     # Install ninja
     sudo apt-get install ninja-build